 New Wilderness Project NW

-New Wilderness Project NW (NWPNW) offers a range of programs designed to prepare middle and high school youth, pre-service teachers, educator, and leaders to be powerful change agents and stewards of inclusive, inspired, brave, and soulful educational environments.
+New Wilderness Project NW (NWPNW) offers a range of programs designed to prepare middle and high school youth, pre-service teachers, educators, and leaders to be powerful change agents and stewards of inclusive, inspired, brave, and soulful educational environments.
+NWPNW serves as a charitable scholarship program to help youth that would otherwise not be able to afford art and outdoors enrichment to participate in these transformational classroom and outdoor experiences:

 All gifts are tax deductible.
 Contact us to let us know if you would like to volunteer directly with this project.